 The Supreme Court has played a central role in continuing to expand women’s rights while doing little for Men.
-Below is a history of some of the major Supreme Court decisions which have expanded women’s rights in virtually every area from employment, divorce, education and law enforcement, thus paving the way for more litigation against Men and male dominated establishments.
+Below is a history of some of the major Supreme Court decisions which have expanded women’s rights in virtually every area from employment, divorce, education and law enforcement, thus paving the way for more litigation against Men.

 1971 – Phillips v.
 Martin Marietta.
 The Supreme Court rules that an employer violates Title VII when it refuses to hire women with young children while hiring men who are similarly situated.